JvRock/EtherChess/README.md

 This project is the barebones of a Chess app that stores its board state via the blockchain.
 It can create new chess games, with multiple participants, creating the contract under the address that calls the new game function.
 The front-end provides the interactive chessboard (using ChessGround and chess.js), the blockchain provides the storage and turn functionality.

-A chess engine would ideally be put onto the blockchain, either directly via solidity, or perhaps via an oracle node due to gas costs.
+It is missing rules functionality, and currently accepts any FEN string, further extensions would explore this, perhaps with rules onto the blockchain, either directly via solidity or via an oracle node.

 ## Directory Structure
 - Base directory (truffle project), readme